KEY Big Data Scholarships

 KEY enables students to engage in data-intensive and computationally-driven research in their field, when they might not otherwise have that opportunity.
 In doing so, the KEY Graduate Scholarship supports students in unlocking the potential of big data across new and diverse research fields.

 Interested applicants should read the Terms of Reference below to ensure they are eligible.
 Eligible applicants will apply using the Graduate Award, Application and Adjudication System (GA3).
 Interested applicants should search "KEY" in the keyword search on the Search tab.
-These awards are generally posted in the summer months to receive applications and paid in the proceeding Fall and Spring terms.
+These awards are generally posted in the spring months to receive applications and paid in the proceeding Summer, Fall, and Spring terms.

-The first competition for these awards will be run in July 2017, with a student deadline of July 20th, 2017.
+The next competition for these awards will be run in February 2018, with a student deadline of March 12, 2018.

 Terms of Reference